aderaaij/wp-dawn/readme.md

 # 🌅 WP-Dawn - A WordPress starter Repo

-A simple WordPress starter package used for theming.
+A WordPress starter package to make WordPress theming fun!

 This package will automatically install WordPress in a subdirectory and start a gulp task to watch and compile assets to the starter theme.